tanakh/optparse-declarative/README.md

 you can use `get` function.

 The whole type of command is `Cmd`.
-`Cmd <description>` is basically newtype of `IO ()`, except this contains extra information.
+`Cmd` is an instance of `MonadIO` and it has some extra information.

-When you define the command, there remains only invoking the command.
+After defining a command, you just invoke it by `run_`.

 ```hs
 main :: IO ()